How to Configure AWS SSO CLI Access for Windows PowerShell

 output = json

-Authenticate with your SSO profile:
+Authenticate against your SSO portal:

 aws sso login --profile my-dev-account